Jguitian1/CPE322/Lab_2/Lab_2.md

 # Lab 02 - Linux Terminal Commands

 This lab involves running a series of commands in a Linux terminal.
-For each command, a short description is provided along with a placeholder for the command's output.
+The unix terminal I used to complete this lab was mingw64, since I am running a windows device.

 ## hostname